Almost sure multifractal spectrum of SLE: Lower bounds for multifractal and integral means spectra

-In particular, we recall the definition~\eqref{mathcal P_n def} of the $n$-perfect points and the definition of the exponents $\gamma^*(q)$ and $\gamma_0^*(q)$ from~\eqref{gamma* def}.
-In the next two sections we will use the $n$-perfect points to define various notions of ``perfect points" which are contained in the sets we are interested in and which will allow us to obtain lower bounds on their Hausdorff dimensions.
+Throughout this section we fix $d\in (0,1)$ and work in $B_d(0)$.
+We use the notation defined in Section~\ref{sec-perfect-setup'}, with $q = s/(1-s)\in (-1/2, \infty)$ (see Section~\ref{sec-2pt-index} for an index of this notation), and we assume that the auxiliary parameters have been chosen in such a way that the conclusions of Lemmas~\ref{lem-P(E_z)} and~\ref{lem-E_z-basics}, and Proposition~\ref{prop-2pt-estimate} are all satisfied.
+We also continue to use the notation $\mcl B_\beta = B_{e^{-\beta}}(0)$ from~\eqref{ball abbrv}.

-In order to prove that the perfect points are contained in our sets of interest, we will need the following technical lemma.
+In the next two subsections we will use the events $E_n(z)$ of~\eqref{eqn-E(z)-def0} to define various notions of ``perfect points" which are contained in the sets we are interested in and which will allow us to obtain lower bounds on their Hausdorff dimensions.
+In the remainder of this subsection, we will prove the following technical lemma which is needed to prove that the perfect points are contained in our sets of interest.
+For the statement of the lemma, we recall the pocket $ D_{z,n}^\fl$ formed by the auxiliary flow lines $\eta_{z,n}^{\fl,\pm}$ from Section~\ref{sec-perfect-setup'}.